rr-/szurubooru/API.md

 - **Description**

     Removes source post and merges all of its tags, relations, scores, favorites and comments to the target post.
-Source post properties such as its content, safety, source, whether to loop the video and other scalar values do not get transferred and are discarded.
+If `replaceContent` is set to true, content of the target post is replaced using the content of the source post; otherwise it remains unchanged.
+Source post properties such as its safety, source, whether to loop the video and other scalar values do not get transferred and are discarded.

 ## Rating post
 - **Request**